njpanderson/push/README.md

 # Push

-**Warning: This extension is currently in preview.
-If you would like to test it, and experience bugs or issues, please see "Reporting Bugs" at the bottom.**

 Push is a file transfer extension.
 It is inspired in part by Sublime's fantastic SFTP plugin as well as Coda's workflow features, and provides you with a tool to upload and download files within a workspace.

 ## Features

 It currently provides:

- - Transfer of individual files
+ - Transfer of individual files.
- - Transfer of folders
+ - Transfer of folders.
- - Queueing (and transfer after save bulk)
+ - Queueing (and transfer after save bulk).
- - Watching of files within the project
+ - Watching of files within the project.
+ - SFTP gateway support - connect via an SSH gateway/bastion to your SFTP server.

 ## ⚡️ Quick setup